bariulmunshi/JavaScript-Guide/Roadmap_PH.md

 - Break Statement
 - Continue Statement
 4. No modules
-5. Core concepts of Functions and Arrays
+5. Core concepts of Functions and objects
 - Functions in JavaScript
 - Functions Parameters & Function Return
 - Objects in JavaScript